DrDBanner/inmanage/readme.md

-# Backup & Update - Invoice Ninja - MGM Script
+# Backup | Update | Install - Invoice Ninja - MGM Script

-Easily update and back up your self-hosted Invoice Ninja instance with a shell script.
+Easily update, backup and install your self-hosted Invoice Ninja instance with a shell script.
+Management has never been faster.

 ## Overview